Hello summer

 Without wanting to sound overly dramatic, I have been feeling like an addict that has been denied whatever substance necessary to keep me grounded.
 Cooking is a necessity to me, without it I feel like I’m losing control of the things around me.
 I rushed out of work at midnight yesterday grateful that it was Friday not because I could get some much deserved sleep this weekend.
 To me, the start of the weekend meant that I could finally say hello to my kitchen.
 I went to bed last night dreaming about chopping garlic.
 I woke up this morning troubled about what seemed like the biggest dilemma in the world – do I cook pasta or chicken burgers for my first home cooked meal?
 Forget brushing my teeth, the first thing I did this morning was check out my usual blogroll of food sites for my foodie hit.
 I even contemplated skipping yoga so that I could start cooking earlier.
 At the supermarket, I was slightly neurotic rushing from one aisle to the other, grabbing ingredients to shove in the basket before removing them to replace with other ingredients (the burgers vs pasta question was still racing through my head!).
 I was one of those annoying shoppers who spend 15 minutes analyzing the firmness of the cherry tomatoes because goddamnit, for my first home cooked meal in two weeks I want the sweetest and most succulent cherry tomatoes the supermarket has to offer.

 And oh my god, the feeling of contentment as I laid the groceries out on the kitchen countertop and started preparing the meal.
-I felt completed.
+I felt complete.
 Whole.
 Myself.
 In the end I opted for pasta as I wanted to stay away from anything that resembled the takeaway meals that I had been bombarded with all week.
 Homecooked pasta is the ultimate comfort food that nourishes the soul, making you feel that despite all the craziness, everything will work out alright as long as there is pasta in the world.
 Thank you spaghetti and grilled lemon salmon for restoring my sanity.

 Grilled lemon salmon with spaghetti